louisnw01/lightweight-charts-python/docs/source/polygon.md

 All data is requested within the chart window through searching and selectors.

-As well as the parameters from the CHART LINK object, PolygonChart also has the parameters:
+As well as the parameters from the [Chart](https://lightweight-charts-python.readthedocs.io/en/latest/docs.html#chart) object, PolygonChart also has the parameters:

 * `api_key`: The user's Polygon.io API key.
 * `num_bars`: The target number of bars to be displayed on the chart